 - A Delivery Commitment

-On a Teamhood Kanban board, you can visualize these with a “Backlog” group and a “Work in Progress” group, like so.
-And then, each of those groups can be divided into as many columns as needed to visualize the process steps.
+On a Teamhood Kanban board, you can visualize these with a “Backlog” group and a “Work in Progress” group.
+Then, each group can be divided into as many columns as needed to visualize the process steps.

-Once a team member has the capacity to start work on a task, the task is represented by a Kanban card that gets pulled into the “In Progress” column, like so.
-The In progress section can be composed out of several columns, or expand the child items of the task to track their progress.
+Once a team member can start work on a task, the task is represented by a Kanban card that gets pulled into the “In Progress” column.
+The progress section can be composed of several columns or expand the child items of the task to track their progress.

 Ready to start using Kanban Commitment Points for your projects?

-Using Commitment Points in Kanban is a great way to increase the predictability and transparency of workflow, while also avoiding taking on too much work at once and helping to optimize your team’s productivity over time.
+Using Commitment Points in Kanban is a great way to increase the predictability and transparency of workflow while avoiding taking on too much work at once and helping optimize your team’s productivity over time.

 Now that you have a better understanding of Commitment Points and the benefits of using them, why not take a look at our Kanban system use cases to find out more about the potential benefits of using Teamhood for your projects: